Skip to main content

 Hijr: Borders

 The slow breeze of the night caressed Hoor's hair locks.
-Clouds whiskered the moonlight away from where she stood, and in the darkness, she saw Taraksh standing at a distance on the terrace.
+Clouds whisked the moonlight away from where she stood, and in the darkness, she saw Taraksh standing at a distance on the terrace.
 He spotted her at the same time.
 He seemed to be looking at her with a certain agony.
 His eyes looked pained.
 At that moment, an arrow of sorrow seemed to tear apart her heart, and it bled with emotions she never knew she had.

 None of them spoke a word under the starry night.
 Finally, Taraksh turned, and before he disappeared behind the door, he gazed at her with confusion.
 He couldn't understand what made him so attracted to her, if not attached.
 That look of stupor took Hoor's breath away at the moment.
 As Taraksh disappeared, she wondered why her heart ached so much for a man she had known merely for a few days.
 She sighed.